There is a huge difference between church capital campaigns and fundraisers.

 Ignoring for the moment the tremendous spiritual benefits that result from a capital stewardship campaign, there are at least six ways a church building program will financially benefit from a capital campaign.

-- Some churches may use a capital campaign to begin a savings program in order to pay cash and avoid debt.
+- A church may use a capital campaign to begin a savings program in order to pay cash and avoid debt.

-- Some churches, in order to expand the scope of the building project, may opt to augment their borrowing capacity with additional funds from a capital campaign.
+- Another church, in order to expand the scope of the building project, may opt to augment their borrowing capacity with additional funds from a capital campaign.

 - Some churches, without the necessary cash to begin a building program, may use a capital campaign to help raise the necessary cash to cover up-front expenses and/or necessary cash buffer prior to securing a construction loan.

-- Some churches will choose to use a capital stewardship campaign to pay off the debt as quickly as possible.
+- Others will choose to use a capital stewardship campaign to pay off the debt as quickly as possible.

 - A capital campaign provides a fund from which a portion of the higher mortgage payments may be paid until the congregation and giving grow to meet the payment.